adelebai/pacific-whale-video-processing/README.md

 - ffmpeg (for video processing)
 - pytorch (for ML models)

-It is also recommended to run this on a machine with a CUDA compatible GPU.
+It is also recommended to run this on a machine with a CUDA compatible GPU for speed.

 ## Run Settings